Vaginismus is when the vagina suddenly tightens up when you try to insert something into it. It can be painful and upsetting, but it can be treated.

 Causes of vaginismus

-- fear that your vagina is too small
+- fearing that your vagina is too small

 - a bad first sexual experience